jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Comparing scales

+When getting familiar with a scale, it can be helpful to compare it to a reference scale.
+For example,
+the following figure compares the major scale and the natural minor scale.

+See {% include chapter-link.html slug="interval-scale" %} for more details.

 ## Assembling scales across strings

 Assembling a scale across strings requires knowing where to find semitone and whole tone intervals on neighboring strings.